Monte-Carlo Simulations of Electron Channelling: a Bent (110) Channel in Silicon

+Because the crystal deformation is not very large, the modification of the electrostatic part of the potential energy can be neglected.
+Therefore, it is assumed that the function $U(\upsilon)$ in (\ref{Ucf}) does not depend on the crystal curvature.
+This is the reason, why $U^{\prime}_{\max}$ in (\ref{C}) refers to the straight channel.

+The average potential energy of the projectile in the field of bent crystallographic planes (110) with account for the centrifugal effects is shown in figure \ref{PlotUcf}.
+It is seen from the figure and can be deduced from (\ref{C}) and (\ref{Ucf}) that the value $C=0$ corresponds to the straight crystal and $C=1$ is the critical value at which the potential barriers between the crystal channels disappear.

 The channel boundaries for a straight crystal are defined as the planes satisfying the equation $y = y_\mathrm{top}^{(n)}$, where $y_\mathrm{top}^{(n)}$ is the coordinate of the potential energy maximum between the $n$-th and $(n+1)$-st channel.
-For $C\neq 0$ these planes become bent surfaces following the shape of the channel:
+In the case of nonzero $C$, these planes become bent surfaces following the shape of the channel:

-In this case, the channel boundaries do not coincide with the maxima of the potential energy which is modified by centrifugal effects (see figure \ref{PlotUcf}).
+In this case, the channel boundaries do not coincide with the maxima of the potential energy that are shifted due to the centrifugal effects (see figure \ref{PlotUcf}).